ErabaReta/MiniTalk/README.md

 the same for the server who catch the signals one by one so it prints tha character every 8 bit, but look carefully, signals don't actually take a data with them like you cant store a data in a signal then send, we just agree to take a signal to present that binary unit for example, in my project i toke the SIGUSR1 as the bit 0 and toke the SIGUSR2 as bit 1.

 ## using makefile:
-to compile all the medatory functions into object files then archive them to a clinet and server program use the command:
+to compile all the medatory functions into object files then compile them into a client and server programs use the command:

     make